Skip to main content

 What is a good LQA score?

-A good LQA score depends on content type and use case.
+It depends on the content type.
 Generally: 99-100 is excellent (publishable as-is), 95-98 is good (minor review needed), 90-94 is acceptable (corrections required), and below 90 typically requires significant revision.
 Critical content like legal or medical documents often requires 98+.

 Can AI replace human LQA evaluators?

 Not entirely.
-AI LQA is excellent for initial screening, consistency, and scale, but human evaluators remain essential for nuanced judgment, cultural adaptation assessment, and validation of critical content.
-The 2025 best practice is a hybrid approach combining AI efficiency with human expertise.
+AI LQA is excellent for initial screening, consistency, and scale, but human evaluators remain essential for subtle judgment, cultural adaptation assessment, and validation of critical content.
+The best approach right now is a hybrid — AI for speed and coverage, humans for depth and judgment.

-Whether you're using traditional human LQA, AI-powered tools, or a hybrid approach, the key is having a systematic, measurable process that provides actionable insights.
+LQA isn't optional for professional translation.
+Whether you're using human evaluators, AI tools, or both, the key is having a systematic, measurable process that produces actionable results — not just scores, but insights you can act on.

 Ready to implement LQA in your translation workflow?
-Try KTTC for AI-powered linguistic quality assurance with MQM-based evaluation and comprehensive error reporting.
+Try KTTC for AI-powered linguistic quality assurance with MQM-based evaluation and detailed error reporting.

 We use cookies to improve your experience.
 Learn more in our Cookie Policy.